-PLANNING SCHEME REQUIREMENT

-Acceptable Solutions Performance Criteria

-A2 P2

-Walls of a building facing a residential zone must be coloured using colours with a light reflectance value not greater than 40 percent.
+Acceptable Solutions Performance Criteria A2 P2 Walls of a building facing a residential zone must be coloured using colours with a light reflectance value not greater than 40 percent.
+Planner Response The subject site does not adjoin a residential zone.

-Planner Response

-The subject site does not adjoin a residential zone.

 Not applicable.

-A3 P3

-The facade of buildings constructed within 15m of frontage and not separated from a place listed in the Historic Heritage Code by another building, full lot (excluding right of ways and lots less than 5m width or road (refer figure 22.5 i), must: frontage and not separated from a place listed in the Historic Heritage Code by another building, full lot

-(a) include building articulation to avoid a flat facade appearance through evident horizontal and vertical lines achieved by setbacks, fenestration alignment, design elements, or to outward expression of floor levels; and building; and

-(b) have any proposed awnings the same height from street level as any awnings of the adjace heritage building. heritage place.
+A3 P3 The facade of buildings constructed within 15m of frontage and not separated from a place listed in the Historic Heritage Code by another building, full lot (excluding right of ways and lots less than 5m width or road (refer figure 22.5 i), must: frontage and not separated from a place listed in the Historic Heritage Code by another building, full lot (a) include building articulation to avoid a flat facade appearance through evident horizonta and vertical lines achieved by setbacks, building; and fenestration alignment, design elements, or the outward expression of floor levels; and (b) not unreasonably detract from the historic cultural heritage significance of the existing (b) have any proposed awnings the same height from street level as any awnings of the adjace heritage building. heritage place. nt